mdn/content/files/en-us/web/privacy/index.md

 Modern browsers take steps to help prevent fingerprinting-based attacks by either not allowing information to be accessed or, where the information must be made available, by introducing variations or "noise" that prevent it from being used for identification purposes.

-For example, if a website queries a user's browser for the elapsed time, a comparison of that time to the time as reported by the server might be useful as a factor in fingerprinting.
-Because of this, browsers typically introduce a small amount of variability to timers in order to make them less useful for identifying the user's system.
+For example, if a website queries a user's browser for the elapsed time, a comparison of that time to the time reported by the server might be useful as a factor in fingerprinting.
+Because of this, browsers typically introduce a small amount of variability to timers to make them less useful for identifying the user's system.

 > **Note:** See [Fingerprinting](https://web.dev/learn/privacy/fingerprinting/) on web.dev for additional useful information.